MathieuNls/bianca/bianca.md

 ## Manual Analysis

 BIANCA performed best when applied to three projects: Otto by Square (100.00% precision and 76.61% recall, 96.55% F$_1$-measure), JStorm by Alibaba (90.48% precision, 87.50% recall, 88.96% F$_1$-measure), and Auto by Google (90.48% precision, 87.50% recall, 86.76% F$_1$-measure).
-It performed worse when used with  Android Annotations by Excilys (100.00% precision, 1.59% recall, 3.13% F$_1$-measure) and Che by Eclipse (88.89% precision, 5.33% recall, 10.05% F$_1$-measure), Openhab by Openhab (100.00% precision, 7.14% recall, 13.33% F$_1$-measure).
+It performed worst when applied to Android Annotations by Excilys (100.00% precision, 1.59% recall, 3.13% F$_1$-measure) and Che by Eclipse (88.89% precision, 5.33% recall, 10.05% F$_1$-measure), Openhab by Openhab (100.00% precision, 7.14% recall, 13.33% F$_1$-measure).
 To understand the performance of BIANCA, we conducted a manual analysis of the commits classified as _risky_ by BIANCA for these projects.

 ### Otto by Square (F$_1$-measure = 96.5%)

 At first, the F$_1$-measure of Otto by Square seems surprising given the specific set of features it provides.
 Otto provides a Guava-based event bus.
 While it does have dependencies that  makes it vulnerable to defects in related projects, the fact that it provides specific features makes it, at first sight, unlikely to share defects with other projects.
 Through our manual analysis, we found that out of the 16 _risky_ commits detected by BIANCA, only 11 (68.75%) matched defect-introducing commits inside the Otto project itself.
 This is significantly higher than the average number of single-project defects (8.6%).
 Further investigation of the project management system revealed that a very few issues have been submitted for this project (15) and, out of the 11 matches inside the Otto project, 7 were aiming to fix the same issue that had been submitted and fixed several times instead of re-opening the original issue.

 ### JStorm by Alibaba (F$_1$-measure = 88.96%)